zappee/docker-images/oracle-weblogic/oracle-weblogic-12.2.1.4-managed-server/README.md

 These lifecycle methods are actually bash scripts, and they can execute any Unix commands that you need in order to prepare the environment properly and deploy the application or applications.

 The available WebLogic server lifecycle scripts in this Docker image:
+1. `before-first-startup.sh`: executed once, before the first startup of the WebLogic Managed server
-1. `before-startup.sh`: executed before each startup of the WebLogic Admin server
+1. `before-startup.sh`: executed before each startup of the WebLogic Managed server

 ## 6) Block the server startup and wait for an event before continue
 Often the Managed Server startup must be blocked and wait for the startup of the Admin server.